Dudlllyy/EconomicStatsCS2/README.md

 * **Bomb Plant Bonus:** Accounts for the $800 bonus when the losing team plants the bomb.

 ## Game State Integration Setup
 To allow the program to read live match data, you need to add the GSI configuration file to your CS2 directory:

 1. Locate your local CS2 game files.
 2. Copy the `gamestate_integration_economy.cfg` file from this repository.
 3. Paste it into the following directory:
    `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\`
    *(Note: Make sure to drop it in the `game\csgo\cfg` folder, NOT the old `csgo\cfg` folder)*
-4. Start the Python tracker script first, then launch CS2.
+4. Start the tracker script first, then launch CS2.

 ## How to Run

+**Option 1: The Executable File (For Convenience)** You can use the compiled `.exe` file to run the tracker directly.
+This is the most convenient way, as it does not require you to install Python or any dependencies.
+Just download the `.exe` and double-click to launch!

+**Option 2: From Source Code**
 Ensure you have Python installed (Python 3.6+ recommended).
 Run the script via terminal or command prompt:

 ```bash
 python CS.py